-The key step is the computation of lab(s,te) from lab(s,t) for all states s, whenever the trace t is extended by one event.
-The implementation maintains variables labs and labs' for each state s - the value of labs is lab(s,t) for the current trace, and labs' is an intermediate result in the computation of lab(s,te).
-Furthermore, a variable skip is used to store the constraint skip(e) for the current event e.
+The key step is the computation of lab(s, te) from lab(s, t)for all states s, whenever the trace t is extended by the event e.
+The implementation maintains variables labs and labs_temp for each state s - the value of labs is lab(s, t) for the current trace, and labs_temp is an intermediate result in the computation of lab(s, te).
+Furthermore, a variable skipis used to store t the constraint $\mathbf{skip}(e)$.